computer-lab/computerlab.io/source/_posts/django-rest-framework-roles.md

 ---
 layout: post
-title: Role Based Access Control with Django Rest Framework
+title: Role-Based Access Control with Django Rest Framework
 date: 2016-08-17
 category: Notes
 lede: Parameterizing a REST API over multiple types of users can be a headache.
 Learn how we addressed this common pattern with our own reusable Django application - django-rest-framework-roles.